duartegroup/autodE/doc/examples/reactions.rst

 Identity reactions where reactants and products are identical are not, by default, supported in **autode** as the bond rearrangement of interest is not easily inferred.
-However, reactions profiles for identity reactions may be calculated by defining *atom classes* to distinguish otherwise identical atoms.
+However, reaction profiles for identity reactions may be calculated by defining *atom classes* to distinguish otherwise identical atoms.
 For example

 .. code-block:: python